How Chef José Andrés Turns Impulsiveness Into An Asset

 Since the beginning, Andrés’s restaurant empire has been in a more or less constant state of expansion, both in terms of scope and geographic reach.
 Initially, the chef stuck primarily to the Spanish cuisine he’d mastered during his time as a young chef at El Bulli, the Catalonian restaurant considered the pinnacle of molecular gastronomy until it closed in 2011.
 Jaleo, on the Mall in D.C., is credited for popularizing Spanish tapas in the U.S. But the critical and popular success of the place also gave Andrés the confidence to experiment with a more diverse menu, often at considerable professional risk.
 Minibar, an expensive D.C. restaurant known for cutting-edge culinary techniques (e.g., mojitos as squares meant to be chewed, not drinks to be sipped), could have been a costly, pretentious flop when it opened in 2003.
 Instead, the establishment earned two Michelin stars.
 Similarly innovative efforts, like the Asian-Peruvian fusion joint China Chilcano, which launched in D.C. in 2015, and the seafood-centric Bazaar Mar, which opened in Miami a year later, have helped ratchet ThinkFoodGroup’s revenue to, as of last year, well over $150 million.

 Today, Andrés is not as intimately involved with every new restaurant opening as he once was.
 More and more, he serves as final arbiter–of menu choices, of restaurant design–with CEO Kimberly Grant and others attending to everyday development details.
 There are plenty to go around.
 In addition to opening new Beefsteak locations this fall–including one at the Cleveland Clinic, in Ohio–ThinkFoodGroup will debut a massive Spanish-inspired food hall in the new Hudson Yards, in the shadow of Manhattan’s High Line, in partnership with fellow El Bulli veterans Ferran and Albert Adrià.
-In December, the company announced that it would provide food and beverage services for the Esports Arena in the Luxor hotel, in Las Vegas–a further result of its partnership with food-service management company the Compass Group.
+In December, the company announced that it would provide food and beverage services for the Esports Arena in the Luxor hotel, in Las Vegas.

 Meanwhile, in Texas in February, Andrés opened a new location of Zaytinya, his Mediterranean-inspired offering.
 Eventually this Zaytinya outpost will be one of several ThinkFoodGroup establishments in the Dallas area–an approach the company has used effectively in L.A. and D.C.
 “Think about it in terms of efficiency,” CEO Grant says.
 “Could Zaytinya be [our] only Dallas restaurant?
 Yes, but if you have a cluster of restaurants, you’re able to share the burden of food procurement, you’re able to share staff–you can have one sommelier who moves between the locations.”